maki-chan/pthfree/README.md

 As you can see, there are several options you can use when you want to get notified about freeleech torrents (e.g. you can use `--flac-only` to only be notified about FLAC torrents and no MP3 torrents at all).

-To configure pthfree, you need to provide your PTH username, your password, an smtp server, the port of the smtp server, the smtp user, the smtp password, the sender address (FROM) and the recipient address (TO) at least once, for example like so:
+To configure pthfree, you need to provide your PTH username and your password.

+Furthermore, if you want notifications via mail, you need to provide a smtp server, the port of the smtp server, the smtp user, the smtp password, the sender address (FROM) and the recipient address (TO) at least once, for example like so (please note that you have to turn on the smtp notifications once too):

-    $ pthfree -u IamNobody -p IhaveNoPassword --smtp-server mail.example.com --smtp-port 25 --smtp-user nobody --smtp-password NobodysPassword --smtp-email nobody@example.com -s your@email.com
+    $ pthfree --smtp -u IamNobody -p IhaveNoPassword --smtp-server mail.example.com --smtp-port 25 --smtp-user nobody --smtp-password NobodysPassword --smtp-email nobody@example.com -s your@email.com

+If you want to turn on pushover notifications, you need to create a new application with its own api token over at [Pushover](https://pushover.net).
+Then you have to provide both, your app token and the user key to this application.
+The user key is used as a "receiver", while the app token is used as the "sender".
+Here you can see an example (don't forget to provide your PTH username and your password if you haven't already done so before; also tell pthfree at least once that you want to enable pushover notifications):

+    $ pthfree --pushover -u IamNobody -p IhaveNoPassword --pushover-api-token fvr02if84cgxrv19c2m1fivj0nz43g --pushover-user-key ch4rz5whyop98gx45blzb5j6u4cxu6

 If you have done that once and pthfree ran without any problems, congratulations!
 You don't need to run pthfree with those arguments all over again.
 Just run this in the future: